-The Jude House has grown from a strictly volunteer effort to help one man, into an organized program of recovery operated by both professional staff and volunteers to achieve the goals of the program.
-The Jude House has responded to the needs of the addicted by offering whatever treatment services appeared to be most needed over the years.
+The Jude House has grown from a strictly volunteer effort to help one man, into an organized program of recovery operated by both professional staff and volunteers.
+Over the years, the Jude House has responded to the needs of the addicted by offering whatever treatment services appeared to be most necessary.

 In 1989, a grant made major renovations possible at the Bel Alton location.
 In 1992, the Bel Alton building was reopened and the Jude House began its present program -- a nonprofit, long-term, live-in/work-out format.

 In November 2012, the Jude House began outpatient treatment in order to be able to provide a more extensive treatment plan for recovery.